Dissolution of Czechoslovakia: Trade and tourism

 Trade relations were re-established and stabilised, and the Czech Republic continues to be Slovakia's most important business partner.
 After a short interruption, Slovakia's resorts in the Carpathian mountains, especially High Tatras and Low Tatras are again the destination of a growing number of Czech tourists.

 Commemorations

-Following the death of the last Czechoslovak (and the first Czech) president, Václav Havel, on December 18, 2011, both the Czech Republic and Slovakia observed a day of national mourning.
+Following the death of the last Czechoslovak (and the first Czech) president, Václav Havel, on 18 December 2011, both the Czech Republic and Slovakia observed a day of national mourning.
 During the funeral mass in Prague's St. Vitus Cathedral, prayers were recited in an equal ratio in Czech and Slovak.

+Continued use of name

+Some companies and organizations established in former Czechoslovakia, such as the bank Československá obchodní banka, the political parties KDU-ČSL and SPR–RSČ, and the Czechoslovak Hussite Church have continued to use the Czechoslovak name after the state's dissolution.